amitbinu/RemindVoice/README.md

 # RemindVoice
-A web application that will push notification to an android phone (if the app is installed), when a keyword is spoken.
+A web application that will push notification from a computer to an android phone (if the app is installed), when a keyword is spoken to the computer.

 *The user must install the android application in order to recieve the notification*